Developing Self-Awareness - Understanding Yourself

 One of the most crucial components of emotional intelligence is self-awareness.
 It helps you comprehend how these affect the emotions and actions of others while also enabling you to comprehend and manage your own emotions and actions.

-Why Self-Awareness Is Important2-women-conversing-what-is-self-awareness
+Why Self-Awareness Is Important

 Both your personal and professional life will benefit from having self-awareness.